jonikorpi/kausi/PRIVACY_POLICY.md

 Similarly, whenever you create a text entry in Kausi that text is submitted to the Firebase Realtime Database, where it is stored in plain text.

-Additionally, the following data is sent to Google Analytics: your browser's `user-agent` string, your browser's `accept-language` string and your IP address, which is anonymized on Google Analytics' side.

 ## What the data is used for

 Your email address and password are used to authenticate with Firebase.

 If you request a password reset, Firebase will send a password reset link to your email address.

-The Google Analytics data is used to keep track of how many people from which countries and with which browser capabilities visit the site.

 Your data is not used for anything else.